saltybun/salt/README.md

 Salt is command line bundler and a command aggregator that lets you define bundles of scripts and bring all your scripts under a single command called `salt`.
 The focus of this tool is to seamlessly share scripts between teams and improve productivity and ease of use.
-Bundles lets your quickly import
+[Bundles](#salt-bundle) lets your quickly import scripts from all around the world.

 ## Documentation